 The Create Palette dialog box allows you to create a colour palette for your scene.
-Palettes created with this dialog box are added to your scene's palette list, and stored in your scene's palette-library subdirectory.
+Palettes created with this dialog box are added to your scene's palette-library subdirectory.

 How to access the Create Palette dialog box

 - 1. Do one of the following: - In the Colour View, click the New Palette + button over the palette list. - From the Colour view menu, select Palettes > New